-If you have had enough of Czech filling dishes, this is probably one of the best choices in Prague to head to for affordable Thai cuisine.
-This nice restaurant interior, with its helpful and accommodating staff and tasty meals, was recommended by the Thai Embassy in Prague for its authenticity and high quality in 2012.
+If you have had enough Czech filling dishes, this is probably one of the best choices in Prague to head to for affordable Thai cuisine.
+With its helpful and accommodating staff and tasty meals, this nice restaurant interior was recommended by the Thai Embassy in Prague for its authenticity and high quality in 2012.
 Most mains are around 200 CZK.

 Address: Myslíkova 14, Prague 2; www.lemon.cz

 Thai and Japanese dishes are served in this restaurant located in a back street between Charles Bridge and Malostranske Square.
-Simple interior, polite service, and rather quiet atmosphere – but still a very good choice for those looking for good Thai food at reasonable prices.
-There is a Thai chef in the kitchen and Thai dishes are obviously much better than the below-average sushi or sashimi.
-Although meals could be more authentic and spicy, they are probably adjusted to the taste of locals – which nonetheless does not diminish their rating.
-Recommended is pad thai noodles, and som tamor green curry.
+Simple interior, polite service, and rather a quiet atmosphere – but still a very good choice for those looking for good Thai food at reasonable prices.
+There is a Thai chef in the kitchen, and Thai dishes are obviously much better than the below-average sushi or sashimi.
+Although meals could be more authentic and spicy, they are probably adjusted to locals’ taste, which nonetheless does not diminish their rating.
+Recommended are pad thai noodles and som tam or green curry.

 Address: Josefská 1, Old Town; www.bangkokrestaurant.cz

-Orange moon is mostly a Thai restaurant, but also serves other Asian cuisines.
-Situated in the food court of the shopping mall Flora, on the menu you will find typical dishes like Tom Yum, Kaeng Phed Kai, Phad Thai Kung, and also Malaysian or Indonesian curries.
+The orange moon is mostly a Thai restaurant but also serves other Asian cuisines.
+Situated in the food court of the shopping mall Flora, on the menu, you will find typical dishes like Tom Yum, Kaeng Phed Kai, Phad Thai Kung, and also Malaysian or Indonesian curries.

 Address: Flóra Shopping Mall, Prague 3; www.orangemoon.cz

 Located in the Lesser Town district, just a few hundred metres from Malostranske Square, NOI is a nice Thai restaurant with a Zen interior that feels a bit like a club.
-When you enter the restaurant you will feel the super-stylish but chilled-out, Far Eastern atmosphere with Buddha statues, lanterns and lotus blossoms all accompanied with music (which some might find a bit too loud).
-On the menu you will find classic Thai rice and noodle dishes such as Pad Thai, Som Tam Thai, Kang Phed Moo and soup Tom Yam Koong.
+When you enter the restaurant, you will feel the super-stylish but chilled-out, Far Eastern atmosphere with Buddha statues, lanterns and lotus blossoms all accompanied by music (which some might find a bit too loud).
+You will find classic Thai rice and noodle dishes such as Pad Thai, Som Tam Thai, Kang Phed Moo, and soup Tom Yam Koong on the menu.
 Mains range from 150 to 300 CZK, or you can opt for the NOI full set menu for two people for 850 CZK.

 Address: Újezd 409, Prague 1; www.noirestaurant.cz